ReviewsBest Windows 7 Operating System Alternatives

 2. Linux Mint (Cinnamon Desktop for Windows Users)

-Linux Mint offers a familiar desktop experience with its Cinnamon interface, resembling the Windows 7 layout.
+Linux Mint provides a familiar desktop experience with its Cinnamon interface, which resembles the Windows 7 layout.

 It prides itself on stability and ease of use, making it a great choice for Windows 7 users transitioning to Linux.
 Like Ubuntu, it’s free and open-source, providing a secure and customizable platform.